Reddit’s fight with its most powerful users enters new phase as blackout continues - KTVZ

 “Going private does not affect the community’s purpose, cause improper content labeling, or remove the rules and expectations already set,” wrote a moderator of r/ModCoord, a Reddit forum where much of the moderator organizing has taken place.
 “Reddit has been vague about what they would do if subreddits stay private indefinitely.
 They’ve also said [moderators] would be safe.
 But it seems they are speaking very clearly and very loudly now: Moderators will be removed one way or another.”

-Content moderation on Reddit stands to worsen if the company continues with its plan, Omar said, warning that the coming changes will deter developers from creating and maintaining tools that Reddit communities rely on to detect and eliminate spam, hate speech or even child sexual abuse material.
+Content moderation on Reddit stands to worsen if the company continues with its plan, Omar said, warning that the coming changes will affect tools that Reddit communities have built to detect and eliminate spam, hate speech or even child sexual abuse material.

 “That’s both harmful for users and advertisers,” Omar said, adding that supporters of the protests have been contacting advertisers to explain how the platform’s coming changes may hurt brands.
 Already, Omar said, the blackout has made it harder for companies to target ads to interest groups; video game companies, for example, can no longer target ads to gaming-focused subreddits that have taken themselves private.